 Modern solar energy is something that many of us are now familiar with.
 Energy companies, homeowners, and businesses are increasingly harnessing the power of the sun to produce electricity using solar power.
-Despite this, many people might not realise that the history of solar power dates back many centuries.
-In fact, the use of solar energy dates back as far as the 7th century B.C.
-However, it is now a mainstream technology that is constantly improving.
-So, this brief history of solar energy is designed to highlight how humans have made use of this fast-growing renewable energy type.
+Despite this, many people might not realize that the history of solar power dates back many centuries.

-Scientist, Alexandre Edmond Becquerel discovered the photovoltaic effect in 1839.
-It was during this era that the first patents for solar collectors became apparent.
+Scientist Alexandre Edmond Becquerel discovered the photovoltaic effect in 1839.
+During this era, the first patents for solar collectors became apparent.
 The scientist continued the process of experimenting with electrolytic cells.

-From here he discovered exposing more cells to light produced more electricity.
 In 1876, science made great strides in solar energy.
-Crucially, scientists discovered that selenium could convert light into electricity without the need for heat.
+From here, he discovered exposing more cells to light produced more electricity.
+Crucially, scientists discovered that selenium could convert sunlight into electricity without heat.

-Following this, just 7 years later in 1883, they developed the first solar cell with selenium.
-This paved the way for further progress.
+Following this, just 7 years later, in 1883, they developed the first solar cell with selenium.
+This early innovation in the solar energy timeline paved the way for further progress.
 In 1891, inventors patented the first commercial solar water heater.
-Herewith, laying the real foundations of solar power and energy that we see today.
+They were, herewith, laying the real foundations of solar power and energy that we see today.

-At this early stage of use, the solar efficiency was only 4%.
-Far lower than the 20% we see today.
-However, this proved the catalyst for more solar-powered devices becoming readily available on the market.
+At this early use stage, the solar efficiency of the first solar cells was only 4%.
+Far lower than the 20%+ typical of the modern solar cell.
+However, this proved the catalyst for more solar-powered devices becoming readily available.